TheNoobInventor/pi5-frigate-coral-tpu-pcie-nvme-ssd/README.md

 > An MQTT broker is optional with Frigate, but is required for the Home Assistant integration.
 > If using Home Assistant, Frigate and Home Assistant must be connected to the same MQTT broker.

-Before setting up the MQTT broker, we need to create a new person in HA with login credentials that will be used when configuring the MQTT broker.
+But before setting up the MQTT broker, we need to create a new person in HA with login credentials that will be used when we are configuring the broker.

 In Home Assistant, go to Settings > People then click on **Add Person** at the bottom right corner.
 Choose a name for the person and toggle on the **Allow login** button.
-The username for the person is set to what you chose by default, next input a password, toggle the **Local access only** button and click on **Create**.
-Click on **Create** again, now we've created a new person with login credentials we'll use for the MQTT broker.
+The username for the person is set to what you chose by default, next input a password and confirm it, toggle the **Local access only** button, click on **Create**, then on **Create** again.

 <p align='center'>
   <img title='New person 1' src=images/new_person_1.png width="1000">